7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 Successful candle eCommerce stores share common performance indicators:

-- Customer retention: Top performers maintain high retention rates through subscription models
+- Customer retention: Top performers maintain high retention rates through subscriptions, loyalty programs, and seasonal buying cycles

-- Average order value: Premium brands command $45-75 per transaction
+- Average order value: Premium brands often command USD $45-75 per transaction through bundles, gift sets, and larger candle formats

-- Email engagement: Boutique brands see exceptional open rates on welcome emails
+- Email engagement: Boutique brands can see exceptional engagement from welcome emails and founder-led newsletters

 Common Patterns Among Winners